About the Art Therapy Credentials Board Exam (ATCBE)

 Exam Structure:

-- 175 multiple-choice questions (approximately 150 count toward the final score).
+- 175 multiple-choice questions (approximately 150 count toward the final score) split into two (2) sections.

 - 3.5-hour time limit to complete the exam.